Gaia Data Release 3. Astrometric binary star processing: The preprocessing

 The distance from the Sun and the apparent position of a nearby star are varying during the time-span of the {\it Gaia} mission, inducing slight changes in astrometric parameters which are usually assumed to be constant.
 These so-called ``perspective effects'' were taken into account in the calculation of the astrometric parameters of a few single stars in the Hipparcos Catalogue~\citep{hip}. \citet{Dravins99} and \citet{Lindegren03} have shown that these effects are so closely related to radial velocity that they could be used to measure it.
 For {\it Gaia}, \citet{Halbwachs09} has shown that perspective effects do not significantly affect the astrometric orbits of binary stars; however, they do result in a ``perspective acceleration'' of stars that could be mistaken for an acceleration due to orbital motion.

 The perspective acceleration is based on the radial proper motion, $\mu_r$, which is defined as the radial velocity, $v_r$, divided by distance.
-In practice, $\mu_r$, expressed in milliarcseconds (mas) per year, is related to $v_r$ and parallax, $\varpi$ by the following relationship:
+In practice, $\mu_r$, expressed in yr$^{-1}$, is related to $v_r$ and parallax, $\varpi$ by the following relationship:

 where $v_r$ is in km.s$^{-1}$, $\varpi$ is in mas, $\mathrm{year_{days}}$ is the duration of the year in days, and $\mathrm{au_{m}}$ is the length of the astronomical unit (au) in meters.
 Perspective acceleration changes the AL abscissa of a star, $w$, by adding the following quantity: